GiannisReppas/genesis/python/README.md

 create a copy function for Node,EdgeData
 OR
-create a class only for python to keep a py::object in a CommonNodeData derived class
+create a class only for python to keep a py::object in a CommonNodeData derived class ONLY IF IT IS REALLY NEEDED IN PYTHON

 tree/drawing.py - end of tests, find a way to bind ostream tree/drawing.py - tests don't check anything, they just execute commands